-Mr T. Davidson, a non-Executive Director chairs this Committee.
-Mr Biniam Yohannes, Mr David Hutchison non - Executive Directors, Mr A. Kantaria, Executive Director and Mr Bharat Jani the Managing Director are the other members of this Committee.
+Mr T. Davidson, a non-Executive Director chairs this Committee, Mr A. R. Kantaria, Executive Director and Mr Bharat Jani (Deceased) the Managing Director are the other members of this Committee.
 Its main objectives are to review and approve most effective mechanism for supplying IT facilities and infrastructures to deliver in terms of business requirements and to recommend IT strategy in light of changing technology and other external factors and also to review IT projects and providing guidance.
 It also ensures compliance and tracking of regulatory IT requirements including cyber security risks besides addressing the risks as determined by internal and external regulators.
+Financial Statements Corporate Social Responsibility

-Human Resource & Nomination Committee (HRNC):
+A. Board Committees (Continued) Human Resource & Nomination Committee (HRNC):

-The HR and Nomination Committee is headed by J. Kibet, a non-Executive Director.
-Other members are Mr S Oueslati non-Executive Director, Mr Biniam Yohannes non-Executive Director, Mr A. Kantaria, Executive Director and Mr Bharat Jani the Managing Director.
+The HR and Nomination Committee is headed by Jinaro K. Kibet, a non-Executive Director.
+Other members are Mr S. Oueslati non-Executive Director, Mr A. R. Kantaria, Executive Director and Mr Bharat Jani (Deceased)the Managing Director.
 The committee is responsible for providing development opportunities for Senior Management staff that relate to performance in order to achieve organizational and individual needs and regular review and improve where necessary human resource structures and processes in line with the direction of the board.
-This committee was set up in 2020. υ